papajuans/helio-courier/README.md

 ## Tests

 Testing is limited to a sanity test.
+We also run jshint as a pretest hook.

 ## Heroku Deployment